Chef Aid: The South Park Album

-Chef Aid: The South Park Album is a 1998 soundtrack album based on the American animated comedy series South Park.
+Chef Aid: The South Park Album is a soundtrack album based on the American animated television series South Park.
+It was released on November 24, 1998, by Columbia Records and American Recordings.
 Several well-known artists perform on the record, which was mainly produced by Rick Rubin.
 Chef Aid contains a number of songs from and inspired by the show, while other songs are largely independent from South Park.
 The album was released during the show's second season, shortly after the broadcast of the episode called "Chef Aid", which features many of the stars and songs that appear on the recording.
 Soul singer Isaac Hayes appears in character as Chef throughout the album, which mimicks a live concert.

 Chef Aid: The South Park Album was made available in three different versions: "Clean", "Explicit", and "Extreme".
 The Explicit version contains profanities (including "fuck") and carries at Parental Advisory sticker; however, it is still censored, even for lesser profanities, such as "goose shit".
 The Extreme version is completely uncensored.